jmcalalang/f5-automation-toolchain-lab/docs/module1/lab2.rst

 Each team is allowed **3 Minutes** to produce as many balloons that meet acceptance criteria as possible.
 No further instruction is needed.

 - Ingredients
-    - 20-30 balloons per team
+    - Left over balloons
-    - 5 Miniutes
+    - 3 Miniutes
-    - Fun
+    - Small amounts of aggitation
     - Teamwork
     - Balloon face acceptance framework